adhok/Open-Source-Note-Taking-App/README.md

 ## Future Plans
 - Adding AI capabilities to summarize highlighted text(ambitious)
 - Add categories or tags for organization.
-- Dark mode toggle in the UI.
+- Dark mode toggle in the UI(Done)

 ## Contributing
 Love to have your help!
 Fork the repo, make changes, and submit a pull request.
 Check the [Issues](https://github.com/adhok/Open-Source-Note-Taking-App/issues) tab for bugs or feature ideas.